-Figures~\ref{fig:einstein_space} and \ref{fig:einstein_ground} shows the AUROC, TPR$_0$, TPR$_{10}$ and fraction of lenses as a function of a lower cutoff on the Einstein radius (area).
-There is also a vertical dotted line that indicates where no more than 100 lenses in the test sample had Einstein radii larger than this mark.
+Figures~\ref{fig:einstein_space} and \ref{fig:einstein_ground} show the AUROC, TPR$_0$, TPR$_{10}$ and fraction of lenses as a function of a lower cutoff on the Einstein radius (area).
+There is also a vertical dotted line that indicates where no more than 100 lenses in the test sample had larger Einstein radii.
 Beyond this point one should be suspicious of small number statistics.
 When deriving the distribution of Einstein radii from data these curves would need to be used to correct for detection bias.
-It can be seen the CMU-DeepLens-ResNet, Manchester1, Manchester SVM and GAMOCLASS obtain significantly higher TPR$_0$ and TPR$_{10}$ for larger Einstein radii.
+It can be seen that CMU-DeepLens-Resnet, Manchester1, Manchester SVM and GAMOCLASS obtain significantly higher TPR$_0$ and TPR$_{10}$ for larger Einstein radii.
 Manchester1 is the human inspection method.
 In some cases the TPR$_0$'s are above 50\% of the lenses that meet this criterion.
-Remember that many of the so called lenses are very dim or there is no significant arc because of the source position is well outside the caustic.
-If an additional require was placed on the definition of a lens, such as the brightness of the arc being above a threshold, the TPRs would go up.
+Remember that many of the so called lenses are very dim or there is no significant arc because the source position is well outside the caustic.
+If an additional requirement was placed on the definition of a lens, such as the brightness of the arc being above a threshold, the TPRs would go up.

-Figures~\ref{fig:flux_space} and \ref{fig:flux_ground} are the same except that the flux in the lensed image is used as the threshold.
+Figures~\ref{fig:flux_space} and \ref{fig:flux_ground} are the same except that the flux in the lensed images is used as the threshold.
 We count only the flux in pixels with flux over one $\sigma$ of the background.
 In some cases one can see an abrupt rise in the TPRs at some flux threshold.
-CMU-DeepLens-ResNet in particular reaches a TPR$_0$ above 75\% for the brightest $\sim$ 10\% of the lenses.
+CMU-DeepLens-Resnet in particular reaches a TPR$_0$ above 75\% for the brightest $\sim$ 10\% of the lenses.

-A lensed image can be bright without being visibly distorted as in the case of a unresolved images.
+A lensed image can be bright without being visibly distorted as in the case of unresolved images.
 Figures~\ref{fig:npixel_space} and \ref{fig:npixel_ground} use the number of pixels in the lensed image(s) that are over one $\sigma$ of the background.
 In this case also some classifiers show an abrupt improvement when the image is required to be larger than some threshold.
 Interestingly in some cases the TPRs go down with lensed image size after reaching a peak.
 This could be because they are not differentiating the arcs from companion galaxies as well in this regime.
 There were also cases where the arc intersects with the borders of the image that might cause them to be missed.